VMan-2002/FNF-VMan-Engine/.github/ISSUE_TEMPLATE/compiling.md

 - [ ] Linux
 - [ ] HTML5

 ## Please describe your issue.
 Provide extensive detail and images if possible.
+Also provide the compile log